jghamburg/pbt-demo/docs/article.md

 This approach is definitly not for the faint of heart.
 You have to think hard to find behavior/properties that represent your system on the one hand.
-And it is highly challenging to describe data generator providers to prove specific properties.
+And it is highly challenging to describe data generators to prove specific properties.

 In my experience PBT will be a good solution if you find structures and algorithms where your gut feeling starts to moan and the existing tests do not provide sufficient security and understanding of the system.